mflatt/not-a-box/README.txt

             https://github.com/mflatt/racket

  For example, "regexp.rktl" is generated from `make regexp-src` in the "pkgs/regexp".
 The "schemify.rktl" linklet is generated from "schemify/schemify.rkt" here, though.

  To rebuild those sources, set the `LINKLET_RACKET` environment variable to a built git clone of the "linklet" branch (it's probably enough to make with `PKGS="compiler-lib"`), and then use `make all-linklets`.

 Running "expander-demo.ss":

  A `make expander-demo` builds and tries the expander on simple examples.
-If `LINKLET_RACKET` is set as for building linklets, the "expandre-demo.ss" also tries loading `racket/base` from source.
+If `LINKLET_RACKET` is set as for building linklets, the "expander-demo.ss" also tries loading `racket/base` from source.

 Dumping linklets and schemified linklets: